dai65527/go_prac/mycat/README.md

 # mycat
-A simple cat command by go.
+A simple cat command by Go.

 # compile